AndreasChristensen89/project-three-python/README.md

     * First section has five lines and explains the objective.
     * Second section has three lines and explains how to play.
     * Third section has three lines and explain the visual presentation and how to understand them, followed by empty line.
-    * Below is an input field with the text "Press 'Enter' / any key to return to menu".
+    * Below is an input field with the text "Press 'Enter' to return to menu".
 Player can press enter, or any key + enter to return to main menu

 ![Rules](/assets/readme-pictures/rules-page.webp)